 I am a keen musician as well being a cyclist and an occasional supporter of Reading Football Club.

 Do you have any interesting facts about yourself?

 Previously I was a professional musician and have toured all over the world, including in South America, Africa, the Far East and Europe in bands and theatre companies.

-I started working for the Culture team at West Berkshire Council in 2015, previously I worked for Winchester City Council where I assisted with exhibitions in the Guildhall Gallery and marketing for the Museum Service.
+I started working for the Culture team at West Berkshire Council in 2015, previously I worked for Winchester City Council for the Museum Service.
 I have also worked in marketing and design within the engineering sector for many years and owned my own branding and design agency.

 I love my role which involves a huge variety of creative projects and it’s a real privilege to work in such a beautiful building as Shaw House, I like to think that Thomas Dolman II would be pleased that we are still promoting his home as the finest Elizabethan house in Berkshire.

 I am also an illustrator and have been involved with a community ‘pop-up’ shop which brings together local crafters to run workshops and sell their wares.
 I also have two children and spend the majority of my time either on the side lines of a football pitch or making princess castles out of cereal boxes!

 Do you have an interesting fact about yourself?